akdetrick/sassconf/outline.md

 # (bad) workflow examples
 ### TODO: chart of segmented, siloed development

+# GOOD workflow examples
+### TODO: chart of "design vocabulary/foundation" as the middle layer

 ---

-# TOOL #1: (good) design-driven development with style foundations
-TODO: chart of "design vocabulary/foundation" as the middle layer

-# TOOL #2: style foundation
+# TOOL #1: style foundation
 - "It's up to you how you want to define 'foundation' depending on your needs, but here's how we think of it at Meetup"
 - why live style guides fail
 	- overly specific "legos" (there's a tool to fix that)